The Zach Eflin era with the Phillies is reportedly over - NewsBreak

 The 28-year-old Eflin declined his $15 million mutual option with the Phillies last month to become a free agent.

 ESPN's Jeff Passan was the first to report the signing.
-The New York Post's Joel Sherman was first with the contract details.
+MLB Network Insider Joel Sherman was first with the contract details.

 According to USA Today's Bob Nightengale , the Eflin contract is the "biggest free agent contract."